tna007/simplified-js-game/README.md

-# simplified-js-game

-This is a small group project at BC Helsinki using Vanilla JS and pure CSS to create a simplified turn-base game with features as below:
+This is a small group project at BC Helsinki using Vanilla JS and pure CSS to create a simplified turn-base game.
+The project was developed using Agile software development methods (SCRUM) in approximately 2-3 full working days with features as below:

 * 2 action buttons represent a normal attack and an ultra attack.
 * Fetch random opponent from own JSON.